lijiasheng11/JPEG-Compression-and-ARCNN/README.md

 ### Usage

-As compressing images into jpeg format is time consuming, we recompress images every `n_cycles`.
+As compressing images into jpeg format is time consuming, we recompress images every `n_cycles` epochs.

 #### train